 To apply, candidates must complete the application form located here.
 The essays and personal statements in the application will be evaluated based on content, grammar, spelling and structure.

-Successful applicants will be contacted via email to schedule an interview at the U.S. Embassy in Tirana.
+Successful applicants will be contacted via email to schedule an interview with U.S. Embassy Tirana staff.

-- Selected candidates are notified and invited for an interview: February, 2020
+- Selected candidates are notified and invited for an interview before: March 5, 2021

-Applications should be emailed to CultureandEducationTirana@state.gov as one word document.
-Only applications submitted in the required format and marked with the subject line 2020 Ben Franklin Application will be reviewed.
+Applications should be emailed to EducationandCultureTirana@america.gov as one word document.
+Only applications submitted in the required format and marked with the subject line “2021 Ben Franklin Application” will be reviewed.